eliaswasem/astral-cores/CONTRIBUTING.md

 ## AI Usage

-AI tools may be used for assistance, but should **only be used when they are actually needed**.
+AI tools may be used for assistance, but should **only be used when necessary**.
 Code should preferably be written without AI assistance whenever possible.

 If AI is used, the author remains fully responsible for the resulting code.